nogaems/anonstat/README.md

     * doesn't send any data to some third-party services
     * doesn't write any logs about users
     * stores user's IPs only in the memory that makes it easy to clean just by restarting the server.

-    ...Even if the government will require the logs from the VPS ISP they will get nothing.
+    Even if the government will require the logs from the VPS ISP they will get nothing.
 * Dashboard with:
     * filtering
     * fuzzy searching
     * sorting
 * Embeddable custom widgets

-# Open data
+* Open data

    After running the service you can see the dashboard at http://host:port.
 It contains statistics about visitors and hit count per URL for the past year.
    This project licensed is under AGPL-3.0.
 By default everyone has an access to the dashboard, otherwise it means that service runner has changed the service code.
 If he/she is not going to violate the AGPL license, he/she will definitely publish all the changes he/she made.
 If he/she didn't, I strongly recommend don't use his/her service/site at all.